UK's Sunak on verge of EU deal, but faces tough sell at home - NewsBreak

 Hints of compromise towards the EU also have sparked opposition from hard-line euroskeptics who form a powerful bloc in Sunak’s governing Conservative Party.
 Critics include former Prime Minister Boris Johnson, who as leader at the time of Brexit signed off on the trade rules that he now derides.
 Johnson was ousted by the Conservatives last year over ethics scandals, but is widely believed to hope for a comeback.

-In a boost for Sunak’s chances of winning Conservative support, lawmaker Steve Baker — a self-styled “Brexit hardman” who helped topple Prime Minister Theresa May by opposing her Brexit deal in 2019 — said Sunak was “on the cusp of securing a really fantastic result.”

-Sunak has said Parliament will get to debate any deal he strikes, but he hasn't promised lawmakers a binding vote on it, and no vote in Parliament is expected this week.
+Sunak has said Parliament will get to debate any deal he strikes, but he hasn't promised lawmakers a binding vote on it.

 Relations between the U.K. and the EU, severely tested during the long Brexit divorce, chilled still further amid disputes over the Northern Ireland Protocol.
 The U.K. government introduced a bill that would let it unilaterally rip up parts of the Brexit agreement, a move the EU called illegal.
 The bloc accused the U.K. of failing to honor the legally binding treaty it had signed.